React in TypeScript: A Quick Guide

 Resources

-If you want to study more about how to correctly type your React code, you can also visit React Typescript Cheatsheet which I find quite useful.
+If you want to study more about how to correctly type your React code, you can also check out the React Typescript Cheatsheet which I find quite useful.

 Wrap up